Your hair is a natural extension of who you are, the cut, length, and colour say a lot about your personality.

-The cut, length, and colour say a lot about someone’s personality – and let’s face it, most of us put a lot of time and money into caring for our hair.
+Let’s face it; most of us put a lot of time and money into caring for our hair.

-With so many different brands available, it is not always easy to know which are the best shampoo and conditioner to choose from.
+It is not easy to know which are the best shampoo and conditioner to choose from, with so many brands.

-As many of my readers know, I am all about transparency and I appreciate that when it comes to your hair products, there is no magic formula – even the best shampoo and conditioner treatments will only offer subtle changes.
+As many of our readers know we are all about transparency, and we appreciate that there is no magic formula for hair products, even the best treatments only offer subtle changes.

-If you’re keen to know what are the best hair care products are for your hair type, I have put together this simple road map that will help maintain your luscious locks:
+If you’re keen to know what are the best hair care products are, we’ve put together this simple road map that will maintain your luscious locks:

 Did you know that your hair falls into one of the following categories?

-Ingredients can build up on the shaft of your hair, so make sure you don’t just stick to one brand; rotate them every few months.
+Ingredients can build up on the hair shaft, so switch up your brands rotating them every few months.

-Try an apple cider vinegar rinse once in a while, which will help to naturally detoxify your hair – a subject I touch upon in the article, “The Best Natural Shampoo Ingredients“.
+Try an apple cider vinegar rinse once in a while which will help naturally detoxify your hair – a subject we discuss in the article, “The best natural shampoo ingredients“.

 The best shampoo and conditioner

-Shampoos cleanse the hair of pollutants and oils that build up on the hair shaft.
+Shampoos cleanse the hair of pollutants and oils that build upon your hair shaft and offer the following benefits:

-We need to keep these natural oils in our hair as they have a protective role and make the hair shaft more flexible and waterproof.
-Try to ensure the formula you use is as natural as possible, and free from damaging sulphates.
+You need to keep these natural oils in your hair, as they have a protective role and make the hair shaft more flexible and waterproof.
+Try to ensure the products you use are as natural as possible and free from damaging sulphates.

-However, the trade-off is that the formula tends to not contain as many conditioning ingredients, so the hair often ends up looking dull.
+These formulas work well on fine hair; the trade-off is that they tend not to contain as many conditioning ingredients, so the hair can end up looking dull.

-The results these offer are anti-frizz, strengthening, colour protect, straightening, and hydrating.
+The results these offers are anti-frizz, strengthening, colour protecting, straightening and hydrating.

-These are usually recommended for dry, over-processed hair, and contain moisturising agents such as silicones which help to help keep your hair shaft smooth.
+These are usually recommended if you have dry, over-processed hair, and contain moisturising agents like silicones, which help keep your hair shaft smooth.

-These coat the hair, preventing it from getting tangled.
+Rinse out Conditioners: These coat your hair, preventing it from getting tangled.

-Marketed as suitable for even the most sensitive of scalps, this generally means they don’t contain as much detergent.
+Baby Formulas: Marketed as suitable for even the most sensitive scalps, this generally means they don’t contain as much detergent.

-If you have a dry, flaky scalp, then medicated conditioners that contain ingredients to control itching and flaking are going to be useful for you.
+Anti Dandruff: If you have a dry, flaky scalp, then medicated conditioning ingredients to control itching and flakiness be useful for you.